 Completed in September 2013, the first phase of the SFWMD land assessment was a review of fee-owned lands – approximately 750,000 acres in which the agency has full or shared ownership rights.

 As a result of the assessment process, some properties were recommended for potential exchange or surplus.
-Following further evaluation by SFWMD staff, final recommendations on exchange or surplus of these lands will be presented to the Governing Board for approval beginning in April 2014.
+Following further evaluation by SFWMD staff, final recommendations on exchange or surplus of these lands are being presented to the Governing Board throughout the year.

 For the first phase of the land assessment process, the 16-county District was divided into five geographic regions.
 Posted below for each region are detailed land portfolios, summaries of comments from the public and SFWMD subject matter experts and staff recommendations.